JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/02_Lab2/index.md

 ![Summarize by State](../../assets/images/SummarizeByState.png)

-Now we see the total number of jobs that were started and finished the past 2 hours
+Now we see the total number of jobs that were started and finished in the past 2 hours

 To remove this summary, simply click on the ‘**X**’ button next to the summarize option.
 You can always remove any filter or modification you add to the analysis by clicking the ‘**X**’ button next to it from the UI without modifying DQL